How to Avoid and Treat Bedsores Naturally

 - Use of sedative medicines

-How to prevent bedsores
+How to prevent and treat bedsores

 This problem is very common in elderly patients, and both nurses and caretakers as well as relatives should pay attention to prevent them from appearing and developing.

 Here’s some advice to prevent bedsores:

 1. Change position every 2 – 3 hours